 After this step, I'll just refer to "apricots" but it applies to plums, cherries and nectarines.

 You can pick your own, or buy them at the grocery store.
-For very large quantities (more than a few bushels), you'll find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
+For very large quantities (more than a few bushels), you will find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.

 It takes about 5 good sizes apricots or nectarines (or about 10 plums) to make one quart or frozen apricots.